Marius Monnikendam

 Marinus Adrianus (Marius) Monnikendam (28 May 1896 – 22 May 1977) was a Dutch composer, organist, and music critic.
 He studied at the Amsterdam Conservatory.
-In 1925 Monnikendam went to Paris and attended Vincent d’Indy’s Schola Cantorum.
+In 1925 Monnikendam went to Paris and attended Vincent d’Indy's Schola Cantorum.
 During this time, he published his first works for piano and cello.
 He then became a lecturer at the Rotterdam Conservatory and the Amsterdam Music Lyceum.
 Monnikendam composed mostly religious and secular works.
 He also published books on César Franck and Igor Stravinsky.
 His Lamentations of Jeremiah for chorus and orchestra, written in 1956 was broadcast by Radio Holland during the funeral services for both former Queen Wilhelmine (1962) and President John F. Kennedy (1963).

 His most popular work is the Toccata for Organ (1936).

+His son was film director Vincent Monnikendam.

 Life

 He was the son of diamond worker Juda Monnikendam and Catharina Cornelia Bierboom.
-As a child he lived opposite a church with a beautiful Cavaillé-Coll organ, which he often went to listen to and which had a lasting influence on his sound performances as an organ composer.
-At the age of 11 he went to the boarding schooland gymnasium of the Fathers of Monfort at Schimmert, where there was only a pump organ, on which a lot of Bach was played, which was a new revelation for him.
+As a child he lived opposite a church with a Cavaillé-Coll organ, which he often visited and which had a lasting influence on his future career as an organ composer.
+At the age of 11 he went to the boarding school and gymnasium of the Fathers of Monfort at Schimmert, where there was only a pump organ, on which a lot of Bach was played, which was a new revelation for him.

 Monnikendam studied at the Amsterdam Conservatory with Sem Dresden and Jean-Baptiste de Pauw.
 In 1925, thanks to a scholarship from the state, he was able to study composition at the Schola Cantorum de Paris with Vincent d'Indy and Louis Aubert.
 He then became a teacher at the Rotterdam Conservatory and the Amsterdam Music Lyceum.
 In 1932 he switched to the Rotterdam Catholic daily newspaper "De Maasbode", of which he was music editor until the early 1960s, even after the merger with "De Tijd".
 He was also active as a composer of religious and profane works.
-Marius Monnikendam has written many articles and books on music, including biographies of Igor Stravinsky and César Franck in the Gottmer composers' series.
+Throughout his life Marius Monnikendam wrote many articles and books on music, including biographies of Igor Stravinsky and César Franck.

 In 1933 he married Anna Maria Anthonia van Gendt.
 Marius Monnikendam received the Gilded Medal of the French Société Académique Arts-Sciences-Lettres, was Officier d'Académie in the French Ordre des Palmes académiques, Knight in the Order of St. Gregory the Great and Knight in the Order of Orange-Nassau.
 He died during the return journey from Bonn, where he held a concert with Haga Cantare to The Hague.
 During the transfer to Heerlen railway station, he collapsed as a result of a heart attack and died on the platform.